serpent7776/clip-dmenu/README.md

 `action-name` is displayed label to identify command.
 `action-command` is a command that will be executed when this action will be selected from a menu.
 Any occurence of `%s` will be replaced with clipboard contents.
+Name should be separated from a command by a tab.

 See `config.sample` file for an example.